The Gretsch drum factory in Ridgeland maintains the rhythm of a 136-year-old legacy

 But the headquarters of Gretsch Drums isn’t here to win any beauty pageants.
 The company’s mission is to build the finest snare, tom and bass drums in the world, an effort that has earned accolades for more than a century.
 No matter your musical tastes, chances are you’ve grooved to a Gretsch drum: The 136 year-old company boasts famous disciples across all genres and periods, from jazz legend Max Roach to funk superstar Stanton Moore to immortal rock ’n’ roll lord Charlie Watts.
 (As a matter of fact, the Rolling Stone has played Gretsch drums exclusively for over six decades.)
 Other names worth dropping are Taylor Hawkins (Foo Fighters), Steve Ferrone (Tom Petty & the Heartbreakers) and Tyler “Falcon” Greenwell (Tedeschi Trucks Band).

 Founded in 1883 by German immigrant Friedrich Gretsch in Brooklyn, the family-run drum-and-guitar maker was sold to the Baldwin Piano Company in 1967, which relocated manufacturing to Arkansas before the Gretsch family bought back the company in 1985 and re-headquartered the drum plant in Ridgeland.
-These days Gretsch Drums is owned and operated by California-based Drum Workshop, though the family still maintains licensing rights to the name.
+These days, though the family still maintains owner/operator rights, the Gretsch Drums name is licensed by California-based Drum Workshop.

 Production manager Paul Cooper has made the 45-minute commute from Savannah to Ridgeland for more than 21 years, overseeing the 25,000 square-foot facility and 20-person staff with a toothy grin, tousled gray goatee and ponytail to match.
 A drummer himself, who can often be found during his off-hours playing with local rockers Thomas Claxton & the Myth or holding down the Bayou on River Street, Cooper serves as a devoted steward of “That Great Gretsch Sound,” the company’s official slogan.